Netanyahu to Obama: Tighten sanctions if Iran defies West

 Further complicating matters is Obama’s reinvigorated push for a peace deal between Israel and the Palestinians.
 Though Middle East diplomacy was overshadowed by Iran in Monday’s meeting, Obama thanked Netanyahu for entering into “good faith” negotiations but said there was limited time to reach an accord.

-Additional reporting by Jeff Mason, Mark Felsenthal and Steve Holland; Writing by Matt Spetalnick; Editing by Claudia Parsons and Paul Simao
+Additional reporting by Jeff Mason, Mark Felsenthal, Steve Holland and Patricia Zengerle; Editing by Claudia Parsons and Paul Simao